satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 *Example:* Single login for AWS and GCP resources.

-### 93. How do you optimize inter-cloud data transfer costs?
+### How do you optimize inter-cloud data transfer costs

 **Answer:**
 - Use peering, compress data, schedule transfers off-peak.